 - Be on the lookout for sprouts every day when you check the tray so that you can get them under the lights (seed packets should give an indication of germination time).

-- As soon as you see signs of sprouts, take off the plastic cover and immediately put the seedlings under lights.
+- As soon as you see signs of sprouts, take off the plastic cover and immediately put the seedlings under the lights.

 - At this point, lots of light becomes more important than extra warmth from appliances or soil mats.